Trouble Sleeping? Here Are 5 Ways to Reset Your Circadian Rhythm

 Part of the reason it can be difficult to fall asleep at night is because of our extreme photosensitivity.
 Even average room light can trick our brain into suppressing the release of melatonin, not to mention our constant exposure to artificial light from the screens of electronics.

 But even if you make an effort the following night to go to bed early and limit exposure to light in the hour before bed, the SCN can remember the time it triggered melatonin secretion from the past few days.
 So, it really takes an effort of developing a strict routine in order to sustain a rhythm.

 Here are some methods to readjust your circadian rhythm, or shift it toward a more desirable schedule that fits your lifestyle.

 - Expose yourself to sunlight or blue light.
-During the day or time you want to be awake get as much sunlight as possible and if sunlight isn’t avaliable, expose yourself to short-wavelength blue light.
+During the time you want to be awake, get as much sunlight as possible, and if sunlight isn’t available, expose yourself to short-wavelength blue light.

-- Going without food for an extended period of time can reset the circadian rhythm because it will tailor itself to your metabolism.
-A Harvard study found that in animals, if food was only available during a sleep cycle, it would adjust its circadian rhythm to be awake then and sleep when it wasn’t available.
-This is likely to be the case in humans as well, so if we adjust our dietary habits to fall in line with the time we would sleep, we might be able to hack the system.
+- Going without food for an extended period of time can reset the circadian rhythm because it tailors itself to your metabolism.
+A Harvard study found that for animals, if food was only available during a sleep cycle, their circadian rhythms adjusted to be awake then, and sleep when it wasn’t available.
+This is likely the case for humans as well, so if we adjust our dietary habits to align with the time we sleep, we might be able to hack the system.

 - Try not to sleep in on the weekends or vary your sleep/wake pattern significantly.
 A drastic change one night might not have an effect, but consecutive nights of variance in your sleep schedule might lead to that social jet lag on Monday.